spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 **Gather platform requirements**

 Get list of desired software/files/notebooks for Docker image.
-This make take a while because it involves iterating with scientists and stakeholders.
+This may take a while because it involves iterating with scientists and stakeholders.

 **Register client with MAST**